Common Land and Village Greens

 The Law of Property Act 1925 (Section 194)

 Under this Section, it is unlawful to construct buildings, erect fences or carry out any other works which prevent access to common land unless the Secretary of State for the Environment, Food and Rural Affairs has given permission, or unless the erection of fences will help to prevent accidents.
-In deciding whether or not to give permission, the Secretary of State has to take into account the benefits to the neighbourhood and to any private interests in the land.
+In deciding whether to give permission, the Secretary of State has to take into account the benefits to the neighbourhood and to any private interests in the land.

 The Law of Commons Amendment Act 1893 (Section 2)